pureux/harrypotter-skillsusa/README.md

-# Harry Potter Skills USA
+# Harry Potter Sorting Hat - Skills USA

 A programming exercise based on the plot of the Harry Potter franchise, specifically regarding the Sorting Hat and incoming students to Hogwarts.